AdaCore/langkit/README.md

 To use Langkit:

-- The mako template system for Python (see `REQUIREMENTS.dev`)
+* A Python 3.7+ intererpter.
+Python2 is no longer supported.
-- Clang-format
+* The mako template system for Python (see `REQUIREMENTS.dev`).

-Note that for now, Langkit requires a Python 2.7 interpreter.
-That being said, Python3 support is planned and we should not be very far from it.
+* Clang-format.

 Install
 -------